broxus/ever-wallet-flutter/README.md

 2. Clone the plugin from `https://github.com/broxus/nekoton-flutter.git` to folder alongside the project and do steps described in `README.md` to build it

 3. Run following commands
-   `flutter pub run build_runner build --delete-conflicting-outputs`
+   `flutter pub get && flutter pub run build_runner build --delete-conflicting-outputs && flutter format -l 100 .`
    `flutter gen-l10n`

 4. Create `.env` file in root of the project with `HIVE_AES_CIPHER_KEY` string contains 32 integers separated with spaces